emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 kubectl apply -f tenants.yaml
 ```

-## Configure Authentication Across Multiple Domains
+## Configure Authentication Across Multiple Domains (Optional)
-Ambassador Pro supports authentication for multiple domains where each domain is issued it's own access token.
-This, for example, allows a user to log into `domain1.example.com` and receive an access token while remaining to not have access to `domain2.example.com`.
+Ambassador Pro supports authentication for multiple domains where each domain is issued its own access token.
+For example, imagine you're hosting both `domain1.example.com` and `domain2.example.com` on the same cluster.
+With multi-domain support, users will receive separate authentication tokens for `domain1` and `domain2`.

-To configure this, you will need to create another authentication endpoint with your IDP (see [Configure your IDP](/user-guide/oauth-oidc-auth/#configure-your-idp)) and create another `Tenant` for the new domain.
+To configure multi-domain access, you will need to create another authentication endpoint with your IDP (see [Configure your IDP](/user-guide/oauth-oidc-auth/#configure-your-idp)) and create another `Tenant` for the new domain.

 Example: